-Patients taking SELZENTRY have experienced serious side effects, including liver problems.
+Patients taking SELZENTRY have experienced serious side effects, including liver problems (liver toxicity).
 An allergic reaction may happen before liver problems occur.
 Stop taking SELZENTRY and call your healthcare provider right away if you get any of the following symptoms: an itchy rash on your body (allergic reaction), your skin or eyes look yellow (jaundice), dark (tea-colored) urine, vomiting, or upper right stomach area (abdominal) pain.

 Before you take SELZENTRY, tell your healthcare provider if you have liver problems including a history of hepatitis B or C, heart problems, kidney problems, low blood pressure or take medicines to lower blood pressure, any other medical condition, are pregnant or plan to become pregnant, or are breastfeeding or plan to breastfeed.
 It is not known if SELZENTRY may harm your unborn baby.

 People taking SELZENTRY may still develop infections, including opportunistic infections, or other conditions that happen with HIV-1 infection.

 Liver problems (see above)

 Serious skin rash and allergic reactions: Severe and potentially life-threatening skin and allergic reactions have been reported in some patients taking SELZENTRY.
 If you develop a rash with any of the following symptoms, stop using SELZENTRY and contact your doctor right away: fever, generally ill feeling, muscle aches, blisters or sores in your mouth, blisters or peeling of the skin, redness or swelling of the eyes, swelling of the mouth, face, or lips, problems breathing, yellowing of the skin or the whites of your eyes, dark or tea-colored urine, pain, aching, or tenderness on the right side below the ribs, loss of appetite, or nausea/vomiting